Welcome to the journey.

 We at St. John the Evangelist church are part of the Roman Catholic diocese of Richmond, under the care of our Bishop Barry Christopher Knestout, appointed by Pope Francis in 2017.

 One who seeks full participation as a member of the Roman Catholic Church essentially desires an intimate personal relationship with God.

 The Catholic community expresses this intimate relationship with God most visibly in the manner we live out Jesus' commandment of Love for God and neighbor.
 We celebrate God's love and mercy each week when we gather to listen to God’s Word proclaimed in sacred scripture, and to break Bread at the table of the Most Sacred Eucharist.

 Now for us Catholics, being able to partake in Holy Communion at mass is one of the most intimate expressions of a personal relationship with God.
 But the discipline of our church does not permit us to invite all to the Eucharistic Table.
-The path to Eucharist is determined according to church law by a process of discernment and the imparting to the Seeker our way of life with the help of our Christian Initiation Team, under the leadership of Jeanne Branch, Director of Adult Faith Formation.
+The path to Eucharist is determined according to church law by a process of discernment and the imparting to the Seeker our way of life with the help of our Christian Initiation Team, under the leadership of Michele Kresge, Director of Faith Formation.

 This journey is taken under the guidance of the pastor, Fr.
 Francis Musolooza, who welcomes the Seeker into the Catholic Church through the celebration of the Sacrament of Baptism (or the Rite of Reception into Full Communion), the Sacrament of Confirmation, and the Sacrament of the Holy Eucharist.